Shopify Accounting for Estonian Businesses

 How Shopify Multi-Currency Works

-Auto-conversion at settlement Shopify converts to EUR at their rate when payout is released Shopify’s conversion rate on payout date
+Auto-conversion at settlement Shopify converts GBP/USD to EUR at their rate when payout is released Shopify’s conversion rate on payout date — not transaction date Shopify absorbs the FX spread; your EUR receipt is the accounting rate

-Multi-currency payouts Shopify holds GBP, USD, EUR balances separately Transaction date rate for each sale
+Multi-currency payouts (Shopify Payments) Shopify holds GBP, USD, EUR balances separately; you choose when to convert Transaction date rate for each GBP/USD sale; convert manually when favourable FX gain/loss arises when you convert foreign balance to EUR

 Section 6 — Connecting Shopify to Your Accounting Software